modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-ConfigurableScenarios.md

  - Ever month remind owners about inactive teams
  - Every week remind users about teams that only have 1 owner

-We can also trigger "one time" scenarios e.g.
+We can also trigger automations to only send the message once.
+This is based on the exact text of the message.
+These are "one time scenarios"

-In these scenarios the notificaiton will only send once e.g. the trigger will scan for all deleted teams in a time window, e.g last 7 days, but then the automation checks if the message has been sent before and doesn't send it again - the scenario runs daily, but only sends the automation message once
+In these scenarios the specific notificaiton for the specific user(s) will only send once

+e.g. the trigger will scan for all deleted teams in a time window, e.g last 7 days, but then the automation checks if the exact message has been sent before. f it has, it will not be sent, if it hasn't it will be sent. - the scenario runs daily, but only sends new messages.
+This means we can alert daily on "newly deleted teams".

 - Your team now has 1 or more guests
 - This is a recently created team, here are some tips
+- A team has been deleted